Washington Beltway (I-495) at I-270 junction. Thomas Branch, a tributary of Cabin John Creek, parallels

-The Cabin John watershed is densely developed.
-Residential and commercial development covers 75 percent of the land.
+The Cabin John watershed is densely urbanized with residential and commercial development covering more than 90% of the land.
 Much of the development took place before environmental regulations for stream buffers, stormwater management, and sediment and erosion control came into effect in the 1970s.
-As a result, there are few on-site stormwater controls in the watershed.
+Montgomery County is working to address on-site stormwater controls in the watershed.

 Data from 2013 show that stream conditions in most of the Cabin John Creek watershed are fair or poor, while a small area in the western part of the watershed has good stream conditions.

 In Maryland, when water bodies do not meet water quality standards, the state Department of Environmental Protection issues specific pollution limits to the county, which then has to create and implement a plan to reduce pollution loads so they fall below the limits.
 These limits have a technical name: Total Maximum Daily Loads (TMDLs).